UN members mourn Gaza deaths, but split on blame

-U.S. and Israel say Palestinian leaders fomented the violence but Arab envoys disagree and want an independent inquiry into the bloodshed.
+U.S. and Israel say Palestinian leaders sparked the violence, but Arab envoys disagree and want an independent inquiry into the bloodshed.

 UNITED NATIONS — UN Security Council members on Tuesday were united in mourning the deaths of up to 60 Palestinians in Monday clashes at Israel’s border fence with Gaza — but they split on who to blame for the carnage.